-Angang is a limited liability joint venture company, listed in both the Hong Kong Stock Exchange and the Shenzhen Stock Exchange.
-The major shareholder is Anshan Iron and Steel Group Complex which is 100% owned by Angang Holdings, itself 100% owned by the State-Owned Assets Supervision and Administration Commission (SASAC).

-- 59. Angang operates as an integrated steel mill, and is headquartered in Anshan, Liaoning Province, and has production bases in Anshan, Bayuquan and Chaoyang of the northeast region and Panzhihua, Chengdu, Jiangyou, Xichang and Chongqing in Southwest region. - 60.
-Based on invoices provided by importers and exporters, Angang was a major supplier of galvanised steel coil to New Zealand in FY 2016, providing tonnes of the subject goods. - Angang was subject to investigations into the subsidisation of similar products by the Australian and US authorities.
+- 59. Angang is a limited liability joint venture company, listed in both the Hong Kong Stock Exchange and the Shenzhen Stock Exchange.
+The major shareholder is Anshan Iron and Steel Group Complex which is 100% owned by Angang Holdings, itself 100% owned by the State-Owned Assets Supervision and Administration Commission (SASAC), a government agency. - 60.
+Angang operates as an integrated steel mill, and is headquartered in Anshan, Liaoning Province, and has production bases in Anshan, Bayuquan and Chaoyang of the northeast region and Panzhihua, Chengdu, Jiangyou, Xichang and Chongqing in Southwest region. - 61.
+Based on invoices provided by importers and exporters, Angang was a major supplier of galvanised steel coil to New Zealand in FY 2016, providing tonnes of the subject goods. - 62.
+Angang was subject to investigations into the subsidisation of similar products by the Australian and US authorities in 2011-13 and 2014-2016 respectively.